cormullion/Karnak.jl/docs/src/basics.md

 ]
 ```

-defines a graph with 20 vertices, such that vertex 1 has edges joining it to vertices 2, 5, and 7, and so on for each element of the whole array.

-The `Graph()` function accepts an adjacency list, preceded by the number of edges.
+defines a graph with 20 vertices.
+The `Graph()` function accepts such an adjacency list, preceded by the number of edges.

 ```@example graphsection
 g = Graph(30, [